ibexa/documentation-developer/docs/community_resources/phpstorm_plugin.md

 ![Create a project](img/phpstorm_plugin_create_project.png)

-If you don't provide credentials for https://updates.ibexa.co/, the plugin uses the installation key and token password stored in global Composer configuration.
+If you do not provide credentials for https://updates.ibexa.co/, the plugin uses the installation key and token password stored in global Composer configuration.
 Otherwise, it creates an `auth.json` file.

 You can find details of the installation procedure in Composer log window.